DS4SD/deepsearch-examples/examples/json_export/README.md

-# Export your data
+# Export to JSON

-In this example we demonstrate how you can export your data from a given project data index to JSON.
+In this example we demonstrate how you can export the index items of a given project data index to JSON.
 To illustrate this, we first create a demo project and project data index.
 Using these resources, we then upload some documents for Deep Search to convert.
-This structured data is now easily exported to JSON.
+The resulting Deep Search index items are now easily exported to JSON.

-:point_right: Run the [data_export.ipynb](./data_export.ipynb) notebook.
+:point_right: Run the [json_export.ipynb](./json_export.ipynb) notebook.

 ## Access required